OguzhanC07/Mips-Harmonic-Mean/README.md

 ## Installation

-You have to download qtspim or mars (it doesnt matter) after download open and run!
+You have to download qtspim or mars (it doesnt matter but i recommend you use mars) after download open and run!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.